Now, There Are No Limits.

 series got its start here.
 Their handheld, the Game Gear

-, uses hardware quite compatible with the Master System, and converters exist to run games on each other.
+, uses hardware quite compatible with the Master System, and converters exist to run Master System games on the Game Gear.

 The Master System was the first console to put full game programs on small "cards", in addition to traditional cartridges.
 Due to the cards' limited memory, though, the format was limited to "budget" games (though HudsonSoft and NEC would improve on the card format with their PC Engine/TurboGrafx 16